PERROR

 OS error code 13: Permission denied

-To obtain the error message for an NDB Cluster error code, invoke
+To obtain the error message for a MySQL Cluster error code, use the

 The meaning of system error messages may be dependent on your operating system.
 A given error code may mean different things on different operating systems.